 It’s the most common choice for a wedding suit and looks most streamline when the entire three piece is made in the same fabric and leaves you with a little less to stress about.

-This suit is an ideal choice for casual or barn weddings set in rustic environments.
+A bespoke tweed suit is an ideal choice for more relaxed, casual or barn weddings set in rustic environments.
 We’ve designed tweed wedding suits for Grooms even in the Summer, but fear not, as there are many clever, lighter weight options to choose from so you needn’t choose a heavy, old fashioned tweed (Unless you want to of course!)

 A three-piece suit lends itself well to this style and you can really have some fun by choosing a peak lapel.
 These are the choices we help you with so don’t worry.

-A short and shirt combination can look sharp if its tailored to perfection.
-Choose between soft pastel cottons with linen blends or punchy colours with a crisp, white open necked shirt and you’ve got yourself a head turning look for your wedding, Choosing natural fabrics will be a great way to look hot but stay cool on your special day.
+A tailored linen suit paired with either a cotton/linen blend shirt or crisp cotton shirt combination can look sharp if its tailored to perfection.
+Choose between soft pastel colours or a vibrant, choosing natural fabrics will be a great way to look hot but stay cool on your special day.

 A classic choice mainly worn at formal weddings in churches and cathedrals.
 Rarely are they worn to more casual weddings such as barns or manor house style venues.